 Motor control: The somatic motor fibers are distributed to the various parts of the external anal sphincter.
 The innervation of the external anal sphincter allows for the voluntary control of defecation.
 Damage to this branch of the pudendal nerve can result in fecal incontinence.

 Sensory control: The sensory fibers of the inferior rectal nerve innervate the anal canal below the pectinate (Dentate) line, carrying the sharply defined somatic sensations from the distal portion of the anal canal.
 The pain associated with external hemorrhoids is carried by this branch of the pudendal nerve.
 (Sensations superior to the pectinate line are dull and visceral in nature and are carried by the autonomic nervous system.)
-Except for the anal verge (which is the S5 dermatome) it also carries somatic sensations from the skin adjacent to the anus.
+Except for the anal verge (which is the S5 dermatome), it also carries somatic sensations from the skin adjacent to the anus.

-Perineal Nerve: As the pudendal nerve exits the pudendal canal, a second branch diverges called the perineal nerve.
+As the pudendal nerve exits the pudendal canal, a second branch diverges called the perineal nerve.
 This branch further divides into the deep (muscular) and superficial (cutaneous) perineal nerves.
 These supply motor and sensory fibers to the structures in the urogenital triangle, including the external urethral sphincter, the posterior scrotum in males, and the labia minora, vaginal vestibule, lower one-fifth of the vaginal canal and the posterior aspect of the labia majora and in females.

 Motor control: In either sex, the deep (muscular) branch of the perineal nerve innervates the skeletal muscles of the superficial perineal space (pouch), i.e., the ischiocavernosus, superficial transverse perineal, and bulbospongiosus muscles.
 In males, the contraction of the bulbospongiosus muscle helps expel small amounts of residual urine in the penile urethra after urination.
-In both sexes, the ischiocavernosus and bulbospongious muscles also contribute to maximal erectile rigidity.
+In both sexes, the ischiocavernosus and bulbospongiosus muscles also contribute to maximal erectile rigidity.
 When forming an erection, these two muscles contract, via pudendal nerve stimulation, forcing blood out of the corpora cavernosa penis/clitoris and the bulb of the corpus spongiosum in males and the bulbs of the vestibule in females into the body of the penis/clitoris.
 In addition, a small slip of the bulbospongiosus muscle arches over the proximal shaft of the penis/clitoris and compresses the deep dorsal vein which restricts venous drainage from the erectile tissues.
 This reduction of venous return increases intracavernous pressure.
 Exercises stimulating these muscles can be an effective treatment for erectile dysfunction in many males.
 This branch of the pudendal nerve is also responsible for ejaculation in males.
-Stimulation of the pudendal nerve causes coordinated contractions of the all the perineal muscles and pelvic diaphragm (via neural connections within the lumbosacral spinal cord), with the rhythmic contractions of the bulbospongiosus muscles responsible for propelling semen through the penile urethra.
+Stimulation of the pudendal nerve causes coordinated contractions of all the perineal muscles and pelvic diaphragm (via neural connections within the lumbosacral spinal cord), with the rhythmic contractions of the bulbospongiosus muscles responsible for propelling semen through the penile urethra.

 In either sex, while in the deep perineal space (pouch), the deep perineal nerve innervates the two deep transverse perineal muscles, and more importantly, the external urethral sphincter allowing for the voluntary control of micturition.
-Damage of this branch of the pudendal nerve can result in sexual dysfunction and urinary incontinence.
+Damage to this branch of the pudendal nerve can result in sexual dysfunction and urinary incontinence.
 In females, the deep perineal nerve also innervates two other skeletal muscles in the deep perineal space: the compressor urethrae and the sphincter urethrovaginalis.

-Sensory control: The superficial branch of the perineal nerve carries somatic sensation from most of the skin overlying the urogenital triangle and are called posterior scrotal or labia nerves.
+Sensory control: The superficial branch of the perineal nerve carries somatic sensation from most of the skin overlying the urogenital triangle and are called posterior scrotal or labial nerves.
 Additionally, the superficial branch carries sensation from the labia minora and vestibule of the vagina.
-The deep perineal branch carries somatic sensations from all structures in the male and female superficial perineal space, i.e., erectile, muscular or glandular, as well as the lower fifth of the vaginal canal.
+The deep perineal branch carries somatic sensations from all structures in the male and female superficial perineal space, i.e., erectile, muscular, or glandular, as well as the lower fifth of the vaginal canal.

 Sensory control: The dorsal nerve of the penis innervates the skin overlying the shaft of the penis, the prepuce, and the glans of the penis.
 In females, the dorsal nerve of the clitoris innervates the clitoral body and the glans.
 In both sexes, this nerve relays somatic sensation from these tissues.
 This branch is also part of an important neuropathway in forming erections.
 Within the lumbosacral spinal cord, the dorsal nerve afferent fibers communicate with the cavernous nerves (carrying parasympathetic axons) which pierce the perineal membrane to innervate and promote the vasodilation of erectile tissue when stimulated.